CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/faq/index.en.md

 ### Questions about moving in and living together

 {{< accordion "Can I choose my flatmates?" >}}
-Unfortunately, this is no longer possible.
-The dormitory is already fully occupied.
-Now, we will only have individual rooms available in shared flats when people cancel or move out.
+If you are accepted for moving in, we will invite you to a WG finding day, where you can get to know the different WGs in which rooms become vacant.
+Afterwards, you can give feedback on which WGs you would or would not like to move into.
+Likewise, the WGs can give feedback.
+We try to take all wishes into account as good as possible.
 {{< /accordion >}}
 {{< accordion "Can I bring my pet?" >}}
-No, pets are currently not allowed in the dormitory.
+No, pets are not allowed in the dormitory.
 An exception to this are assistance pets.
 {{< /accordion >}}
 {{< accordion "Can I bring my own furniture?" >}}
 Each room is always rented furnished (desk, wardrobe, bed).